library(tidyverse)

 Finally, for the homogeneity of variance test, the leveneTest() function from the car package can accomplish this task.
 The result is not-significant which indicates that the data meet the assumption of homogeneity of variance.

 As in the examination of normality above, base R also can also plot the Residuals vs Fitted values to examine homogeneity of variance.
 The plot maintains a straight red line which is what would be expected for data that meet the homogeneity of variance assumption.
-When the assumption of homogeneity of variance is violated one can explore the use of a robust ANOVA.

-results <- car::leveneTest(Scores ~ Group, data = data)
+<- car::leveneTest(Scores ~ Group, data = data) results

-Df F value Pr(>F)
+Df | F value | Pr(>F) |

-3 0.0000 1.000
+3 | 0.0000 | 1.000 |

 # Residuals vs Fitted values plot